Harish-2502/CCC-Team-72/couchdb/README.md

 for node in ${nodes[@]}}; do docker create couchdb:2.1.1 -–ip=${node}; done
 ```

-Puts in conts the Docker container IDs
+Put in conts the Docker container IDs
 ```
 declare -a conts=(`docker ps --all | grep couchdb | cut -f1 -d' ' | xargs -n${size} -d'\n'`)
 ```

-Starts the containers
+Start the containers
 ```
 for cont in "${conts[@]}"; do docker start ${cont}; done sleep 3
 ```

-Writes the cookie name and node name to the CouchDB configuration on every node
+Write the cookie name and node name to the CouchDB configuration on every node
 ```
 for (( i=0; i<${size}; i++ )); do
     docker exec ${conts[${i}]} \